tldr-pages/tldr/pages/linux/fdisk.md

 # fdisk
 > Manipulate disk partition table.

-- Example description:
+- List  the  partition  tables for the sda disk and then exit:

 `fdisk -l /dev/sda`

-- List  the  partition  tables for the sda disk and then exit:
+- Print the size (in blocks) of /dev/sda1:

 `fdisk -s /dev/sda1`

-- Print the size (in blocks) of /dev/sda1:
+- Create/remove/change partitions in the device:

 `fdisk /dev/sda`

-- Create/remove/change partitions in the device:
+- Print help and then exit:

 `fdisk -h`
-- Print help and then exit.